9917103216/hello-world/README.md

 # hello-world
-This is a hello world program.
+This is a hello world code, written in python.